MicrosoftDocs/azure-docs/articles/marketplace/azure-partner-customer-usage-attribution.md

 ## Guidance on privacy and data collection

 Partners should provide messaging to inform their customers that deployments that include the Azure Resource Manager GUID tracking will allow Microsoft to report the Azure usage associated with those deployments to the partner.
 Some example language is below.
-Note that where it indicates "PARTNER" you should fill in your own company name.
+Where it indicates "PARTNER" you should fill in your own company name.
 In addition, partners should ensure the language aligns with their own data privacy and collection policies including options for customers to be excluded from track:

 **For Azure Resource Manager template deployments**